ibexa/documentation-developer/docs/api/field_type_type_and_value.md

 #### `acceptValue()`

 This method is responsible for accepting and converting user input for the Field.
-It checks the input structure by accepting, building and returning a different structure holding the data.
+It checks the input structure by accepting, building, and returning a different structure holding the data.

 For example: a user provides an HTTP link as a string, `acceptValue()` converts the link to a URL Field Type value object.
 Unlike the `FieldType\Value` constructor, it is possible to make this method aware of multiple input types (object or primitive).